 Maybe the best reason why a Bahamas bonefishing trip should be on every saltwater angler’s list is that there is something for everyone.
 There may not be a better destination for someone just starting to get into saltwater fishing, especially for bonefish, than the countless flats in the Bahamas.

 With plentiful numbers of bonefish, anglers can take shots at fish all day long.
-Furthermore, the bonefish in the Bahamas are notoriously easier to catch than other locations.
+Furthermore, the bonefish in the Bahamas are notoriously easier to catch than in other locations.
 If you’re looking to get your feet wet in the wide world of saltwater fly fishing, then the Bahamas should be your first stop.
-But with all that said, experienced saltwater fly fishers will love the Bahamas just as much, if not more, than the beginners; there is no lack of challenging scenarios for seasoned veterans to chase big bonefish and to test their skills.
+But with all that said, experienced saltwater fly fishers will love the Bahamas just as much, if not more, than the beginners; there is no lack of challenging scenarios for seasoned veterans to chase big bonefish and test their skills.
 In fact, some of the biggest bonefish on record have been caught out of these waters.

 Not only is the fishing world-class, but the guides live up to the reputation of the fishery.
 Bahamas guides are friendly, down to earth, and their caliber matches any of the best guides in the world.
 The superb level of Bahamas guides is an aspect that definitely stands out when speaking about operations and lodges within the world of saltwater fly fishing.